Presidents Cup Results | Federal News Network

 |Yardage: 7,047; Par: 71

-Rickie Fowler and Justin Thomas, United States, halved with Abraham Ancer and Marc Leishman, International.

-Patrick Cantlay and Xander Schauffele, United States, def.
-Sungjae Im and Cameron Smith, International, 2 and 1.
+Webb Simpson, United States, def.
+Byeong Hun An, International, 2 and 1.

 Copyright © 2019 The Associated Press.
 All rights reserved.
 This website is not intended for users located within the European Economic Area.